Tax Planning for Executives: How an Executive Reduced Taxes by $100K

 - 3 min read

-In this quick case study, we will review how a high earning executive can reduce their annual tax bill by $100K using tax efficient tactics available to most executives.
+In this quick case study, let's review how Melinda, a high earning executive, reduces her annual tax bill by $100K using tax efficient tactics available to most executives.

-Alicia's goal is to defer as much taxable income as possible to the future when she plans to be in a lower tax bracket.
-The below chart illustrates how Alicia can reduce her current year tax bill by $100,000.
+Melinda's goal is to defer as much taxable income as possible to the future when she plans to be in a lower tax bracket.
+The below chart illustrates how Melinda can reduce her current year tax bill by $100,000.

 Assumptions: 37% Ordinary Tax Rate I 23.8% Long-Term Capital Gain Tax Rate I Bond Yield 5% I $1.5M Investable Assets with 50% in Brokerage/50% in Tax Deferred account I Asset Mix is 50% Equity / 50% Bonds I Portfolio Turnover is 20% I Average Cost Basis is 70% I State Tax, NIIT and Payroll Taxes not accounted for.